"Mortgage the house on this one, folks."

 Recently, we happened on a painful post on our Motley Fool message boards written by a gentleman who maxed out his margin account in 2000 to buy shares of Celera as it fell.

 Like our Sirius poster, he had the right idea.
 He wanted to make a big bet on a stock that he thought the market was treating unfairly.

 Unfortunately, Celera also shared another trait with Sirius: It was losing more than $100 million each year.

-That did not stop investors from buying big into Celera's plans to map the human gene.
-Optimism for the company was so great that at its peak, shares sold for 263 times sales.
+That did not stop investors from buying big into Celera's plans to map the human genome.
+Optimism for the company was so great that, at its peak, shares sold for 263 times sales.

 That's right: 263 times sales.
-For context, even a fast grower such as WebMD
+For context, even a fast grower such as lululemon athletica

 We probably don't need to tell you how it ended for our poster or for anyone else who went whole hog on Celera in 2000.
 The company's stock chart tells the whole story.